lqiu03/abu-dhabi-f12024/README.md

 ## Data Source

 All race data used in this project is retrieved from the publicly available FastF1 API, which uses official F1 data under open-source conditions.
-This ensures transparent and reliable insights without any proprietary or restricted sources.